barborawolf/stats-tutorials/README.md

 ## Packages

-R packages loaded in the tutorials:
+R packages used in the tutorials:

 * `GGally`
 * `ggplot2`